Davis Polk & Wardwell LLP - The Inside View

 Summer program

-Each summer, two junior associates (typically one from corporate and one from litigation) take a break from their work and are asked to be the firm’s full-time summer coordinators (devoting their full time and attention to the program).
+Each summer, two to three junior associates (typically from corporate and litigation) take a break from their work and are asked to be the firm’s full-time summer coordinators (devoting their full time and attention to the program).
 Their job is to link summer associates with work that will interest them, so make the most of this opportunity to find something that you'd like to sample.
 It's a very 'choose your own adventure'-style program, as there are no formal practice group rotations or set work assignments, so the Davis Polk world is your oyster.

 Top tips: